umberware/the-way/readme.md

             return this.userKey;
         }
         protected getTokenKey(): string {
-            return this.TokenClaims;
+            return this.tokenKey;
         }
         ....
     }
 The code above override the default **SecurityService** to retrieve the keys from the database.
-You can customize every method in this class, you can also change the cipher algoritmns, jwt to Oauth2.0.
+You can customize every method in this class, you can also change the cipher algorithms, jwt to Oauth2.0.

 ##### Main class